candlecorp/wick/docs/structure.md

 `wick-loader-utils` - Utility library for loading wick assets via filepath or OCI reference.

-`wick-config-component` - Library for loading and normalizing wick configuration files.
+`wick-config` - Library for loading and normalizing wick configuration files.

 `wick-oci-utils` - Library for pushing/pulling from OCI registries.